 - Answers to Questions about the National Flood Insurance Program

 Effective October 1, property owners in the City of West University Place may be eligible for a reduction in flood insurance premiums because of the City's active participation in the National Flood Insurance Program's (NFIP) Community Rating System (CRS).
 The City of West University Place recently received a rating of 7.
 The CRS program is a voluntary, incentive-based community program that recognizes, encourages and rewards local floodplain management activities that exceed the minimum standard of the NFIP.
 CRS provides a variety of technical resources to help participating communities implement flood risk management programs designed to reduce and avoid flood losses and promote the awareness of flood insurance.
 For more information on the NFIP's CRS program, please visit National Flood Insurance Program Community Rating System.

-For additional questions regarding the City's CRS, please contact the City's Floodplain Manager, Clay Chew at 713.662.5830 or via email at email@example.com.
+For additional questions regarding the City's CRS, please email the City's Floodplain Manager, Clay Chew or call 713.662.5830.